Two important deliverables of 5G-MoNArch have been completed and are now available from the website:

 The slidesets and demo videos are live and linked to the workshop site:

-5G MoNArch project is organizing a workshop (5th International Workshop on 5G Architecture (5GArch)) at ICC 2018 end of May.
-The workshop is the fifth in the series of 5G Architecture workshops started by the phase 1 project 5G Norma.
+The 5G-MoNArch project is organizing a workshop (5th International Workshop on 5G Architecture (5GArch)) at ICC 2018 in Kansas City, Missouri, USA, end of May 2018.
+The workshop is the fifth in the series of 5G Architecture workshops started by the 5G-PPP Phase 1 project 5G NORMA.

-One of the 5G-MoNArch testbed will be implemented in the Palazzo Madama, in the center of Turin, Italy.
-5G-MoNarch made a visit to the location, please check out some of the images from this beautiful palace.
+One of the two 5G-MoNArch testbeds will be implemented in the Palazzo Madama, in the center of Turin, Italy.
+5G-MoNArch made a visit to the location in February 2018, in order to start the concrete site planning of the testbed.

 5GPPP Architecture WG has released “5G Architecture White Paper v2.0.”
 This paper highlights the key 5G architecture design recommendations from 5GPPP Phase 1 and provides a baseline architecture for Phases 2 and 3.